sandi-racy/infiniteScroll/README.md

     </tr>
     <tr>
       <td>animationSpeed</td>
-      <td>The speed of your animation, its can slow, fast, or speed of millisecond</td>
+      <td>The speed of your animation, it can be slow, fast, or speed of millisecond</td>
       <td>slow</td>
     </tr>
     <tr>